pattjoshi/interview-Q-A/Hr.md

 # 41)How long years u worked for company  after we hired u ?

+- Sir, I am not that person who takes experience and leave the company.

+I will stay in your company as long as I can & I will try to move the company at the best position.

 # 42) Who Is your Favourite Teacher in your school ?

 # 43) Tell me abt ur family ?

+- I have a small family of three - myself, my mom, and my Fater.
+My Father is   retired teacher , and mom is house-wife , and we enjoy spending time together.
+My family has taught me the importance of hard work and perseverance, and I believe that these values have helped me in my career

 # 44)what do u do in ur free time?

+- When I am not working I usually spend my time listening to the podcast & learning is constant.

+-  I find that listening to podcasts can be a great way to expand your knowledge.

 # 45)what do u learn from enggineering?

+- During my engineering education, I learned a wide range of technical skills, problem-solving techniques, and soft skills that have been valuable in my career.

+-  For example, I learned how to use various software and programming languages that are commonly used in the field, .
+Additionally, I worked on several group projects that helped me develop strong teamwork and communication skills.

+-   I believe that my engineering background has helped me develop a strong analytical mindset, attention to detail, and the ability to approach problems methodically.

+-   I'm excited to apply these skills and knowledge to the position I'm applying for and to continue learning and growing in my career.

 # 46)Did you fail anytime ?
 What you learn from it ?

 # 47)Difference between Product based and Service based Companies ?

+- **Product-based companies** manufacture and sell physical or digital products.
+They invest in research and development to design and create products that meet the needs of their customers.
+They then market and sell these products to consumers or other businesses.
+-  Examples of product-based companies include Apple, Samsung, Nike, and Procter & Gamble.

+- **Service-based companies**, on the other hand, provide services to their customers.
+These can be professional, technical, or other types of services.
+They focus on creating value by solving problems, meeting needs, or fulfilling requests of their clients.
+Service-based companies rely on skilled personnel to deliver their services and may provide customized solutions to individual clients.

+- Examples of service-based companies include Tcs,wipro,infosis

 # 48) who has inspired u in ur life and why?

+- One person who has inspired me is my Father.
+- He is a hardworking and dedicated man who always put his family first.
+- He taught me the value of hard work, integrity, and the importance of helping others.
+- I believe that ethics and principles really matter in my life.

 # 49)what are ur career and personal goal?

+- **My career goal** is to become a senior manager within the next five years.
+I plan to achieve this by gaining more experience in my current role, taking on additional responsibilities, and continuing my professional development through courses and training programs.

+- **One of my personal goals** is to build a happy and fulfilling personal life.
+I am looking forward to getting married to my partner who I deeply love, and building a strong and loving relationship with them.
+I believe that having a supportive personal life will help me to be more focused, motivated, and productive in my professional career.